Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 - Provide at minimum two references from a professional

-Can a Resume Letter be considered exactly the same as a CV?
+Can a Resume Letter be considered the Same as a CV?

 How to Write a Professional CV and Resume

-When you are trying to make your resume and CV stand out, there are a few key things to keep in mind.
+When you are trying to make your CV and resume stand out there are a few essential things to keep in your mind.

-- Use strong action verbs to describe your achievements like "managed," "led," or "created."
+- Use strong action verbs to describe your successes for example "managed," "led," or "created."

-- Make sure you have a professional, clean layout and design.
+- Choose a professional, clean layout and design.

-- Be careful not to include unnecessary information, such as your hobbies or references.
+- Avoid including unnecessary information, such as your hobbies or references.

 How to Write About Youself on your Resume